Skip to main content

 Summary

-HB329 would require Alabama public school students to complete an approved computer science course to graduate, expand the CS definition, and set new course standards.
+HB329 would require all Alabama public K-12 students to complete an approved computer science course to graduate, while expanding CS definitions and setting standards, timelines, and digital literacy goals for CS instruction.

 What This Bill Does